Estimated reading time: 8 minutes

 TIPS:

-- Save receipts into your Etax account – and save the receipts as soon as you make a purchase, so you don’t have to hunt for them later.
+- Save receipts as soon as you make a purchase, so you don’t have to hunt for them later.
+(Here are some tips on managing your receipts).

 - Enter the genuine amounts from your receipts into your tax return.

-- Tax agents know what the ATO is looking at, and they know exactly what is allowed in your deductions.
+- Your tax agent can help!
+They know what the ATO is looking at, and they know exactly what is allowed in your deductions.
+(Learn more about tax deductions).

 - How much can I claim without receipts?
-See number 5 below!
+See mistake number 5 below!

-Lots of Australians work overseas for a period of time during their lives.
-Often they forget to pay their Australian taxes.
-Others simply assume they don’t need to lodge a tax return back home.
-Big mistakes!
+Many Australians work overseas at some point and simply assume they don’t need to lodge a tax return back home.
+This can be costly.

-The fact is, if you are an Australian resident for tax purposes, you should still lodge an annual tax return in Australia, even if you are living and working overseas at the moment.
+The fact is, if you are an Australian resident for tax purposes, you must lodge an annual tax return in Australia, even while living and working overseas.

-You need to declare all your foreign employment income AND any other income you receive from that country.
+You must declare all your foreign employment income and any other overseas income you receive.

 Foreign income includes: